 Please take the opportunity to explore the work of these two organisations and so become part of the worldwide leadership conversation that they are seeking to foster.

 Whether we lead a school in the UK, Australia, South Africa, China or anywhere else, in a very real sense we continue to be connected to each other’s stories and to have a huge amount to learn from one another.

-Dr Peter Kent, Headteacher, Lawrence Sheriff School and former ASCL President
+Dr Peter Kent, Headteacher, Lawrence Sheriff School and ASCL Past President

 European School Heads Association (ESHA)